aakarshrigaps/OnblickAutomationDocs/docs/writing-tests/module-wise/project-tests.md

       - A confirmation prompt will appear.
 Review the details carefully, as this action is irreversible.
       - Click **Confirm** to delete the project.

-   1. **Verify Deletion**:
-      - Ensure that the project no longer appears in the project list and that all related documents are removed.